 Irish Soda Bread is the popular brown bread in Irish country homes, although slices white bread now appears in waxed-paper wrappers in Dublin and other towns.

-The whole-wheat flour is stone ground, and baking soda, and sour milk are used to lighten it.
+The whole-wheat flour is stone-ground, and baking soda and sour milk are used to lighten it.

 Every farmer’s wife had to make butter almost every day, for it was one of the main cash crops.
 There was always buttermilk from the churning, and it was the family drink and handy for the baking.

-When baking soda mixed with sour milk or buttermilk, gas is formed and the heat of the oven makes the gas bubbles expand in a way similar to the action of east.
+When baking soda mixed with sour milk or buttermilk, gas is formed and the heat of the oven makes the gas bubbles expand in a way similar to the action of the east.